-The City’s Office of Transportation, Infrastructure, and Sustainability (oTIS) is currently developing the rules and regulations for a Dockless Bike Share Pilot Program later this year with participating communities in Philadelphia.
+The City’s Office of Transportation, Infrastructure, and Sustainability (oTIS) has developed rules and regulations for a Dockless Bike Share Pilot Program.
 Dockless bike share would be separate from the existing Indego Bike Share Program and may allow for more communities to participate in bike sharing.

 “Dockless” bike share differs from classic bike share systems like the Indego bike share program in a couple of key ways:

 - Dockless bikes are checked out only or primarily with a smartphone app.

 - They are not required to return to designated stations or ‘docks’ and can be rented or parked anywhere.

 - Dockless programs are operated separate from public programs like the Indego bike share program.